 The Director of Residence Life is a professional staff member who resides in UMA Housing at Stevens Commons, and is responsible for the day-to-day management of the housing.
 The Director role is to be a presence within the housing unit and uphold University policy.
 The Director will work to create a sense of community in the UMA Housing at Stevens Commons and empower residents to take responsibility for their actions and decisions.

 Confidential counselors are also available on the Augusta campus.

 Charges for Housing will be posted to your student account at UMA.
 You will pay for Housing charges along with your Tuition and Fee charges.

-If you are applying for Fall 2020, you may cancel your housing contract on or before June 1, 2020 in writing and we will issue a refund request to Student Accounts.
+If you are applying for Fall, you may cancel your housing contract on or before July 15 in writing and we will issue a refund request to Student Accounts.
 If you have a zero balance on your account, Student Accounts will issue a refund check.

-Withdrawing from the room and board plan after June 1, 2020 and prior to August 15, 2020 will result in a forfeit of deposit paid.
+Withdrawing from the room and board plan after July 15 and prior to August 1 will result in a forfeit of the deposit paid.

 Cancellations must be made in writing.